intellij-japanese/intellij-resources-ja/README.md

 ## License

-Source properties and contents are licensed under the Apache 2.0 License from JetBrains.

-Translation memories and translated resources are distributed on the Apache 2.0 License.
+Translation memories are distributed on the Apache 2.0 License.

 ## Copyright

-Copyright 2000-2016 JetBrains s.r.o.

 Copyright 2013      Yuzo Morioka